-Recognizing the signs and symptoms of drug abuse can help parents to avoid being caught off guard when the use of substances begins to disrupt the life of a teen, you can be armed with the information you need.
-Each drug causes different effects in the user, but according to Medline Plus, parents can look for the following signs as a tip-off that drug abuse may be the root cause:
+Recognizing the signs and symptoms of drug abuse can help parents to avoid being surprised.
+Consequently, when the use of substances disrupts the life of a teen, you can be armed with the information you need.
+Each drug causes different effects.
+According to Medline Plus, parents can look for the following signs of drug abuse:

 - New smells.
-Marijuana, alcohol and substances that create fumes for huffing are all very pungent.
-Parents who notice strong and unfamiliar smells in their homes, cars or on their teen’s possessions may be tipped off to drug abuse.
+Marijuana, alcohol, and substances that create fumes for huffing are all pungent.
+Parents who notice strong smells in their homes, cars, or on their teen’s possessions may be tipped off to drug abuse

 - Changes in personality.
-If your teen’s mood alters significantly and quickly or if sudden and extreme mood changes are the new order of the day, it could be a normal sign of teenage hormones – or it could be a sign of drug abuse.
+If your teen’s mood alters significantly and quickly, it could be a normal sign of teenage hormones or it could be a sign of drug abuse

 - Changes in behavior.
 Secretive behavior, lying and angry outbursts that seem unprovoked may be signs that drugs are an issue

 - Changes in interest.
-Suddenly losing interest in sports, hobbies and goals that once monopolized their thoughts and time can be a sign that something else has become a teen’s top priority – and if this happens at the same time as some of the other changes, this can potentially mean that drug abuse is an issue.
+Suddenly losing interest in sports, hobbies, and goals can be a sign that something else has become a priority.
+Also, if this happens at the same time as some of the other changes, this can potentially mean that drug abuse is an issue

 - Changes in friends.
-Trading in old friends or suddenly hanging out with a new crowd that seems to have different values may signify that the teen is changing his or her interests and perspective – and that can include a new take on drug abuse and a willingness to take risks.
+Trading old friends or suddenly hanging out with a new crowd may signify that the teen is changing his or her interests and perspective.
+In addition, it can include a new take on drug use and a willingness to take risks.

 Stop Drug Abuse From Becoming Addiction